chipshorter/chipshorter.github.io/_posts/2016-11-14-Hello-Rust.md

 println!("10 factorial is {}", factorial(10));
 {% endhighlight %}

 Apart from the Rust syntax being a little more concise they are pretty much the same.
-Interestingly, if you try to call the function/method with a value of `21` then the Java method will simply return a wrong result(`-4249290049419214848`) due to overflowing the size of a `long`, whereas the Rust function will throw a runtime error:
+Interestingly, if you try to call the function/method with a value of `21` then the Java method will simply return a "wrong" result (`-4249290049419214848`) due to overflowing the size of a `long`, whereas the Rust function will throw a runtime error:

 `thread 'main' panicked at 'attempt to multiply with overflow'`